WAP-5/cw/README.md

 * Once ther localserver has started, go to your prefered browser and go to the link localhost:3000
 * Enjoy :)

-__Playing the game online__
-* Please visit our new repository: https://github.com/WAP-5/pac-race
 __Trailer__: link https://www.youtube.com/watch?v=vQWuWTi61RE&feature=youtu.be